Janine Collins, Chair

 Sean (he/him) is a Marketing and Communications professional with a diverse array of experience across the performing arts.
 He joins Performance Space having worked as the Marketing and Distribution Manager at Australian Theatre Live, and completing a Bachelor of Arts (Media Studies) and a Bachelor of Laws from the University of Sydney.
 Outside of Performance Space, Sean is the Co-Founder and Artistic Director of Fruit Box Theatre; a company dedicated to developing and staging original LGBTQIA+ theatre.
 Sean is passionate about promoting the work of artists in authentic and creative ways, helping them share their practice with audiences who resonate with their work.

 Rhanda joined Performance Space in 2008 as Finance Officer, beginning her involvement with the arts community.
 She can now be found in arts offices across the city including Moogahlin Performing Arts, Force Majeure, Branch Nebula and Erth.
 Prior to this she had worked in the private sector in accounting and taxation for over ten years and continues to do so.
 Rhanda graduated with a business degree from the University of Technology, with a major in Accounting and sub-major in Small Business.
 She is also a Certified Practicing Accountant.

-Donna Lawler, Deputy Chair
+Julie Robb, Deputy Chair